-These magnificent and divine looking Tso’s or lakes never fail to provide joy and pristine experiences to the travellers.
-Sometimes all it takes to re-centre and rejuvenate one’s mind and body, staring into a tranquil blue sky or endless stretch of water.
+These magnificent and divine-looking Tso’s or lakes never fail to provide joy and pristine experiences to travelers.
+Sometimes all it takes to re-center and rejuvenates one’s mind and body, staring into a tranquil blue sky or endless stretch of water.
 Do you want to witness both at the same time?
 Then these two lakes should be in your bucket list without fail.
-The beauty and serenity of the two lakes allure travellers from all around the world to this rustic paradise.
+The beauty and serenity of the two lakes allure travelers from all around the world to this rustic paradise.

 Pangong Tso, 222 km from Leh, is one of the highest altitude lakes in the world.
 It stands at an elevation of 14200 feet above sea level.
 The Pangong Tso is an endorheic lake, which means a landlocked lake.
 It can retain water without allowing outflow to any external water bodies such as rivers or seas.
 The Lake, spread across an area of 699 sq km, falls on the Sino-Indian Line of Actual Control.
 Therefore, all travellers require an Inner Line.
 Permit to visit the Pangong Tso.